-Subsection 5.10(1) of NI 21-101 prohibits a marketplace from providing a marketplace participant's order and trade information to a person or company other than the market participant, a securities regulatory authority or an RSP unless (i) the marketplace participant has consented in writing, (ii) the release of the order and trade information is required by applicable law or NI 21-101, or (iii) the order and trade information was disclosed by another person or company, and the disclosure was lawful.
-An unintended consequence to the previous amendments to the Marketplace Rules was that all marketplaces, including exchanges, were prohibited from providing order and trade information for capital markets research without the written consent of all of their marketplace participants.
-In Ontario, an exemption order was granted to marketplaces to allow them to provide marketplace participants' data for capital markets research.
+Subsection 5.10(1) of NI 21-101 prohibits a marketplace from providing a marketplace participant's order and trade information to a person or company other than the market participant, a securities regulatory authority or an RSP unless (i) the marketplace participant has consented in writing, (ii) the release of the order and trade information is

+Before the 2012 Amendments were implemented, the requirement applied only to ATSs.
+It was extended, as part of the 2012 Amendments, to recognized exchanges and QTRSs to harmonize the rules for all marketplaces.
+An unintended result of this was that all marketplaces, including exchanges, were prohibited from providing order and trade information for capital markets research without the written consent of all of their marketplace participants.
+In Ontario, an exemption order was granted to marketplaces to allow them to provide marketplace participants' data for capital markets research.15